ktrujillo52/palign/README.md

 python seqbin.py
 ```

 - You need to have two FASTA files in your directory, simply enter these filenames as prompted.
-The program will create output files containing binds of sequences.
+The program will create output files containing bins of sequences.
 - Note: Tryptophan residues (W) need to be converted to *.
 Sequence length limit is 500.

 Then run the following script to start the job: